John Biggar.com : Climbing Instructor and Guidebook Author

 Snibe Hill, Kirkcudbrightshire

-*** JFMAMJJASOND 8, 11, 3, 1 Very remote and mostly very short routes, but south facing with excellent rock.
+*** JFMAMJJASOND 8, 11, 3, 1 Remote and with mostly short routes, but south facing with excellent rock.
+Routes to 50m long.

 Craignaw - Ice

-**** JFMAMJJASOND Grades II-IV Relies on a good 3-4 day winter freeze, no snow is necessary, routes to 250m long.
+**** JFMAMJJASOND Grades II-IV Relies on a good 3-4 day winter freeze, but no snow is necessary.
+Routes to 250m long.
+Usually best in January and February, due to being exposed to morning sunshine..

 Crammag Head